A book and a platform for runners

 Build runnersfor life.

-Running Legacy helps clubs, teams, and families raise healthy, smart, well-adjusted kids — and adults — through running.
+Running Legacy helps clubs, teams, and families raise healthy, smart, well-adjusted kids (and adults) through running.
 It started as a book.
 It became a place to keep a team together long after the season ends.

 Have an invite to a club?